 Sharon uses a combination of muscle work, spinal articulation, fascial release and cranial osteopathy.
 Her passion for cranial osteopathy was ignited when one of her tutors at the British School of Osteopathy in London treated her when she had a severe migraine.
 “I was due to sit an exam that day but the head pain and nausea were overwhelming.
 I usually had to go to bed and sleep it off.
 The pain started to lessen during the treatment, and within an hour I felt well enough to sit the exam.
 I was blown away and have spent the 24 years since that day furthering my knowledge and skills in cranial osteopathy”.

-Sharon’s other passion is breathing dysfunction.
-Over the years, she has seen how the way a person breathes can impact on their health, how it can help maintain chronic muscular problems (neck pain, back pain and headaches), and what a powerful tool breathing exercises can be in helping children and adults to manage anxiety and reduce pain.
-This has led her to complete a number of post-graduate courses in breathing physiology , assessment and retraining.
+Sharon’s other passions are TONGUE TIE, SLEEP ISSUES in kids, and BREATHING DYSFUNCTION Over the years she has seen how the way you breathe can impact your health, how it can cause neck pain and headaches and how powerful breathing exercises can be in helping adults and kids to manage anxiety.
+This has led her to complete a number of post-graduate courses in breathing physiology, assessment and re-training.

-Sharon graduated from the prestigious British School of Osteopathy in London .
+Sharon graduated from the prestigious British School of Osteopathy in London in 1995.
 She undertook a 4 Year Bachelor of Science Honours Degree in Osteopathy.
 This included over 2,000 hours of hands on clinical training, assessing and treating patients under the supervision of experienced osteopaths.
 She has completed intensive post-graduate courses in paediatrics, pregnancy and post-natal osteopathic care and cranial osteopathy.
-She has also studied embryology,ergonomics and workplace assessment, repetitive strain injury and breathing dysfunction a
+She has also studied embryology, ergonomics and workplace assessment, repetitive strain injury, breathing dysfunction, tongue tie and sleep -disordered breathing.

 Dr Kate SpillerOsteopath